pablo14/data-science-live-book/model_performance/knowing_the_error.md

 * **Bootstrapping** is mostly used when estimating a parameter.
 * **Cross-Validation** is the choice when choosing among different predictive models.
-* Coming soon a post in Data Science Heroes Blog explaining their differences
+* Probably there will be a post soon in Data Science Heroes Blog explaining their differences

-Note: For a deeper coverage about bias and variance please go to [3] and [4] at the bottom of the page.
+Note: For a deeper coverage about bias and variance, please go to [3] and [4] at the bottom of the page.

-### Any advices on practice?
+### Any advice on practice?

 It depends on the data, but it's common to find examples cases `10 fold CV`, plus repetition: `10 fold CV, repeated 5 times`.
 Other: `5 fold CV, repeated 3 times`.